ariliammax/wire-wire-wire/README.md

 ## Configuring IP

-To get the IP address of the host, run
+To get the IP address of the hosts, run

 ```bash
 ipconfig getifaddr en0